BeakerTools/scrypto-toolkit/test-engine/tutorials/basics.md

 The second argument is the initial supply and can be of any type that can be casted into a `Decimal`.

-## Environment References
+## References

-The main feature of this package is to be able to reference any entity by a given name or its metadata name.
-This
+The main feature of this package is to be able to reference entities(account, packages, resources, components) by given names or address called a `NameReference`.
+These references are not case-sensitive and spaces and underscores are ignored.
+The following strings refer to the same `NameReferences`: `xrd`, `XrD`, `RAd_Ix`, `RA   dIx`, `RAdIx`.
-includes:

-- Accounts
-- Packages
-- Components
-- Resources

-Its main use case is for method calls.
-When a resource is created its symbol and its name are registered as environment references, which are not case-sensitive.
+Additionnaly, there are 3 other types of references:

+- `ComponentReference`: A string reference or `ComponentAddress` of a component (an account name also works).
+- `ResourceReference`: A string reference or `ResourceAddress` of a resource.
+- `GlobalReference`: A string reference or `ComponentAddress` or `ResourceAddress` of a component/resource.

 For example, we can get the XRD balance of the current account in the following ways:

 ```Rust
 let xrd_balance = test_engine.current_balance("xrd");